ShogherS/Interpreter_Simulator/README.md

 This Loader struct is used to initialize the code vector with the content of the code file, which is then processed by the Parser class for step-by-step execution.

-Prerequisites
-To run the Interpreter Simulate Program, you need:

-A C++ compiler (e.g., g++) installed on your system.
-A text file containing the code you want to simulate.
-Running the Program
-1. Clone or download the program's source code to your local machine.
-2. Open a terminal or command prompt and navigate to the directory containing the program's source code.
-3. Compile the program using your C++ compiler.
-For example:
-4. Run the program, providing the name of the text file containing your code as a command-line argument:
-Simulating Execution
-Once the program is running, it will load and parse the code step by step, simulating the execution.
-You will see output and error messages in the terminal, helping you understand how the code is being processed.
 Loader Class

 The Loader struct is responsible for loading code from a file into the program.
 It includes the following components:

-cpp
-Copy code
-struct Loader
-{
-    std::vector<std::string> code; // Vector to store lines of code from a file.

-    // Constructor that loads code from a file into the 'code' vector.
-    Loader(const std::string& filename);
-};
 Constructor Definition
 The Loader struct defines a constructor that loads code from a specified file into the code vector.
 Here's how it works: